tencent cloud

 }

-Here, the Spark dependency scope is set to 'scope', indicating that Spark is required only during compilation and packaging, and runtime dependencies are provided by the platform.
+Here, the scope of the Spark dependency is set to `scope`, indicating that Spark dependencies are only required during compilation and packaging.
+Runtime dependencies are provided by the platform.

 <build>